SM20598/MRCD/docs/README.md

 We are open to contributions to our dataset.
 Please feel free to raise an [issue](https://github.com/SM20598/MRCD/issues) or open a [discussion](https://github.com/SM20598/MRCD/discussions) on our [Github](https://github.com/SM20598/MRCD) 🙃

 ## Publication:
 For more information, please find our publication below.
-If you use MRCD or reference our work, we wkindly ask that you cite it as follows:
+If you use MRCD or reference our work, we kindly ask that you cite it as follows:

 ```bibtex
 @article{mrcd2025,